 Home » Our People » Profile

-Associate Professor Sue Whatman is the current President of ACHPER Incorporated.
+Associate Professor Sue Whatman is the immediate past President of ACHPER Incorporated.
 Sue has been a teacher-educator for more than 30 years, currently convening Higher Degree Research (HDR) in education and the HPE Double Major at Griffith University.

 My aim is to support Australians in active and healthy living.
 Growing up in a small country town, we walked and swam, played all kinds of sport and rode our bikes everywhere.
 We coached, umpired, scored, cheered, set up and packed away.
 It’s an active life I want all children to have.